gokceneraslan/MQAP/README.rst

                             Number of trees in the forest.
 Default: 100

-Trained RandomForest instance is saved into the output file in pickle format so that the next step (`predict` command) can use it to predict assessment scores of a new model file in PDB format.
-Number of trees in the random forest can also be specified using `--ntrees/-n` parameter.
+Trained RandomForest instance is saved into the output file in pickle format so that the next step (:code:`predict` command) can use it to predict assessment scores of a new model file in PDB format.
+Number of trees in the random forest can also be specified using :code:`--ntrees/-n` parameter.

-`predict` command requires a new model file of which assesment scores will be computed.
+:code:`predict` command requires a new model file of which assesment scores will be computed.
 Another required parameter is the random forest file in pickle format.
 Output is the structural features as well as the predicted class labels.